andrewferrier/vim-fileselector/README.md

 similar in spirit to [fzf-z](https://github.com/andrewferrier/fzf-z), but operates on files, not directories, and is a vim plugin, not a zsh plugin.

+Requires Vim 8+ or NeoVim for pop-up window support.

 ## Installation

 Ensure you have the [fzf vim plugin](https://github.com/junegunn/fzf.vim)